Assuasion/Convertor/README.md

 # Convertor
-converts files to hexastrings and paste in clipboard
+Converts files to hexastrings and paste in clipboard.